cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 |
 | breadth-first traversal 广度优先遍历
 | depth-first traversal 深度优先遍历
 |
-|
-| Subscript vs Superscript [上标，下标]
-| Definition: A subscript or superscript is a number, figure, symbol, or indicator that is smaller than the normal line of type and is set slightly below or above it.
-Subscripts appear at or below the baseline, while superscripts are above.
-|
 | archive
 | Definition: The archive or archives are a collection of documents and records that contain historical information.